wolfSSL/wolfHSM/examples/posix/README.md

 - shm (Shared memory)
 - dma (Shared memory pass by reference)

-Each of these methods has its own source file wh_posix_<type>.c that contains the unique example configuration for setting each up.
+Each of these methods has its own source file wh_posix_transport_<type>.c that contains the unique example configuration for setting each up.
 This is a function for configuration of server and a function for configuration for use with a client.